elastic/cloud-infra-repro/README.md

 - Make sure you are logged into gcloud in TWO different ways:
   - `gcloud auth login`
   - `gcloud auth application-default login` (for Terraform)
-- Go (for traffic generation scripts)
+- Fish shell **v3.6+** (the helper scripts are written in fish; bash/zsh are not supported)
 - `jq` (for JSON processing)
-- Fish shell **v3.6+** (helper scripts are implemented in fish)
+- `curl` and `netcat` (used to generate NLB traffic from your workstation)
+- Go **1.21+** (only required for the VPC flow scenario traffic runner)

+> After Terraform completes, the helper scripts automatically generate traffic.
-> The helper scripts use a Go traffic runner to connect to instances via SSH
+> The VPC flow scenario uses a Go traffic runner over SSH, while the NLB scenario
-> and generate traffic after Terraform completes.
+> drives curl/netcat traffic from your local machine.

+> **Warning:** Running either scenario provisions billable Google Cloud resources.
+> Proxy Network Load Balancers incur hourly forwarding rule and proxy-only subnet
+> costs even when idle.
+Destroy the scenario as soon as you finish exporting logs.

 ## Quick Start